jtsu/Catalyst_ZTP/README.md

 2. Open web browser and access local gradio server.
     * IP address and port number will be displayed in the terminal.

 3. An Excel Template file and the ztp.py script file need to be created.
-Use the Template Creator tab in the ZTP Web GUI to create both files.
+Use the Template Creator tab in the ZTP Web GUI to create the files.
     * Choose the variables parameters you want to include in the Excel Template file.
-    * Click Save Template and a new Excel file will be created with the variables you selected.
+    * Click Save Template and a new Excel file will be created with the variable parameter selected.
     * The Excel template file and ztp.py file will be created in the "data" subdirectory.
-        * The subdirectory will be created if it doesn't exist.
+        * The 'data' subdirectory will be created if it doesn't exist.

 4. Add the devices with the variable parameters to the Excel file and save the file.